Jump to Recipe

 Ingredient Notes:

-• I love goat cheese in this mixed green salad with berries, but I also love feta crumbles if you don’t have any around.
+• I love goat cheese in this mixed green salad with berries, but I also love feta cheese crumbles or even blue cheese for a totally different flavor!

 • Sometimes, I add up to half of another container of mixed greens.
 There are a lot of berries in this salad, and I like a lot more green some days, others I want allllll the berries.